Hilal-Tapan/RTW-Groep/README.md

 ### Data Life Cycle
 At first my data life cycle was not correct, in my cycle i linked the api directly to my client but it should've been linked to my client since im fetching via my server.

+### Space in api answers
+The api has sometimes a space after a word.
+When you don't put this space in your chat it doesn't accept the answer.
+I tried to fix this with includes so when you put the right answer in a sentence it is accepted.
+But when you dont use a sentece it wont accept it because ur not using a space.

 ### Other
 To check out the other peerreviews you can check my issues.